Please read below for details of arrangements on the day of the Ride

 There will be an official designated refreshment stop at Bishop Sutton Village Hall, after approximately 22 miles.
 Please note that this is not a traditional 'feed station' but water and toilet facilities will be available.
-Riders will also be able to enjoy a cup of tea or coffee if they want one, and energy bars will also be freely available.
-Free energy bars will be given out at the Ride start but riders are encouraged to stop at the refreshment stop to top up water bottles and to re-fuel if required.
+Riders will also be able to enjoy a cup of tea or coffee if they want one, and food will be available to purchase.
+Riders are encouraged to stop at the refreshment stop to top up water bottles and to re-fuel if required.

 Any problems whatsoever, please contact the Organisers via the Event Control number provided.
 And remember it's not a race - so please feel free to go at your own pace and enjoy the route and the sights it has to offer.

-After completing the Ride, all riders will be presented with a 2020 Mendips Lakes and Lumps Ride medal AND a token for free hot food from within the main festival site.
+After completing the Ride, all riders will be presented with a 2021 Mendips Lakes and Lumps Ride medal AND a token for free hot food.
 Riders will also receive a FREE bottle of beer courtesy of Butcombe Brewery to toast their achievement in completing the challenge.

 Family/friends/supporters etc who are accompanying or meeting riders are also more than welcome to access the festival site as Ride Spectators to purchase food and drink, or they can upgrade to a Day Ticket (fee payable on the gate) which will give them full access to all the festival activities for the day.